makersacademy/airport_challenge/README.md

   - planes do not depart if they are not in the airport
   - planes depart if weather is good and they are ready to depart
   - planes do not take off if already in flight (part of plane spec)
+* add log of air traffic controller actions and verify using rspec

+Refactor
+* Cleanup
+* Rubocop
+* Have available airports based in airtraffic controller